But that’s not what he finds when he looks outside.

 “How about Tampa Bay and Miami?”
 Adam asked.
 It’s just getting started.”

 Then Eric made an announcement.
 “If it’s okay, John and I will leave as soon as this game is over.
 That should be at about one-thirty or so.
-That way, I’ll be home early enough to talk to my folks.”
+That way, I’ll be home early enough to drop off John at his house, then talk to my folks.”

 “That’s a good idea, Eric,” I said.
 “Good luck getting together with your parents.”